 In addition to training, we provide business coaching during that difficult start up period when so many businesses can fail.
 Running your own business can be a lonely experience and having somebody to talk to can be invaluable.

-A separate but related activity is the provision of office accommodation at Weatherill House adjacent to Wandle Park on the Purley Way, and Park House Central, in central Croydon.
+A separate but related activity is the provision of office accommodation at Weatherill House adjacent to Wandle Park on the Purley Way in Croydon.
 We provide a full range of services including reception, switchboard, photocopying, fax and security, for a fixed monthly charge, and with no long-term obligation.

 Conference rooms are available for our tenants free of charge and for external hirings at an agreed fee.